 In February 2013, the FASB issued ASU No. 2013-02, Comprehensive Income (Topic 220) ("ASU 2013-02") to improve the reporting of reclassifications out of AOCI.
-This ASU sets requirements for presentation for significant items reclassified to net income in their entirety during the period and for items not reclassified to net income in their entirety during the period.
-It requires companies to present information about reclassifications out of AOCI in one place and to present reclassifications by component when reporting changes in AOCI balances.
+This ASU sets requirements for presentation for significant items reclassified to net income in their entirety during the period and for items not reclassifications by component when reporting changes in AOCI balances.
 The modifications to ASC Topic 220 resulting from the issuance of ASU 2013-02 are effective for fiscal years beginning after December 15, 2012 and interim periods within those years.
 Early adoption is permitted.
 The adoption of ASU 2013-02 is not expected to have a material impact on the Group's consolidated financial statements.